 You can change some settings in config.json:

 “padding” is the amount of time that is added to the beginning and end of each subtitle period before extraction.
 The default is 500 ms and it works pretty well.
 Too short of a padding may slow down processing since the program merges overlapping periods before extracting audio.
-Also it may cause you to miss some pieces of speech if the subs aren’t well timed.
-Too long of a padding can reduce the time you gain by condensing, but it won’t affect the long no-talking scenes.
+Also it may not give enough time to get context into what is happening in each line, making it less comprehensible.

-“ask_when_multiple_srt” is False by default, which means it will pick the default (first) subtitle in a video file if it has multiple subtitles embedded.
-This is normally not a problem since the subtitles are only used for their timings, but some videos may have strange subtitles embedded as the first one, such as “commentary” or “songs only”.
-In this case, change this option to True and the program will ask which subtitle to use.
+“ask_when_multiple_srt” is false by default, which means it will pick the default (first) subtitle in a video file if it has multiple subtitles embedded.
+This is normally not a problem, but some videos may have strange subtitles put as the first one, such as “commentary” or “songs only”.
+In this case, change this option to true and the program will ask which subtitle to use.

 “filtered_characters” is a set of characters to filter.
 If a subtitle line consists only of these characters, that line is ignored in the output.